Apple's China trademark battle moves to Shanghai

 "This is a court in Shanghai which means that it has jurisdiction, and its order should be observed in Shanghai, which is one of the biggest cities and biggest markets for Apple iPads in China," said Kenny Wong, head of Mayer Brown's intellectual property practice in Hong Kong.

-Lawyers said the judgement is not expected for a few months and that Apple would in any case have the option to appeal should it lose.
+Lawyers said the judgment is not expected for a few months and that Apple would in any case have the option to appeal should it lose.

 Apple's Shanghai unit is the defendant in the case due to be heard on Wednesday.
 Losing could mean the city's three Apple retail stores would have to stop selling the popular tablet PCs.
 Apple has two other flagship stores in China, both in Beijing.